aiverify-foundation/aiverify/docs/getting-started/preparation-of-input-files.md

 To run the technical tests, you need to prepare input fles.
-To find out the input files needed by a specific technical test, check out the [Plugin Documentation here]().  <!-- TODO: Link -->
+To find out the input files needed by a specific technical test, check out the [Plugin Documentation here](https://imda-btg.github.io/aiverify-developer-tools/).

 | Input File/ Folder | Description |
 | ---------- | ---- |